Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 # Setting up the Prediction Manager:
 - Create an empty game object and call it "Prediction Manager."
-- Add the Prediction Tick and Prediction Manager to the game object.
+- Add the PredictionTick and PredictionManager Components to the game object.
 - We will leave the values as default, but if you would like more info on what they do, hover over them with your mouse in the editor

 # Setting up the InputPayload for the Cube:
 The cube we created before will be our player.
-First, let's create the pay loads that will be sent between the server and the client.
+First, let's create the payloads that will be sent between the server and the client.
 The Client will send inputs to the server.
 You can have anything here as the input.
 However, you must use the IPayLoad interface, which forces you to implement tick and ID methods.
 Note: The objectID needs to be Serialized but not the tick.
 Here is an example: